mayankk2308/purge-wrangler/README.md

 For minor macOS version variations (**10.13.4 -> 10.13.5** for example), you may use **purge-wrangler.sh** to install the drivers patched for your OS automatically, with high chance of success. **10.13 -> 10.14** and other major OS changes usually break web drivers, and patching will not be helpful.
 The script will provide recommendations (**v4.2.5+**) as needed.

 ## Script Options
 PurgeWrangler makes it super-easy to perform actions with an interactive menu, and is recommended for most users.
-Providing no arguments to the script defaults to the menu. **Some options are coming soon in v5.1.0**.
+Providing no arguments to the script defaults to the menu.

 | Argument | Menu | Description |
 | :------: | :--: | :---------- |